Skip to Content

 Head and neck cancer

 Head and neck cancers develop in the mouth, throat, sinuses or nose.
-They may be treated with chemotherapy, radiation therapy or surgery.
+Sarah Cannon Cancer Network oncologists can treat them with chemotherapy, radiation therapy or surgery.
 Reconstructive surgery may also be used to improve function and appearance.

 Head and neck cancer specialists in Metro Denver

-We offer very advanced treatments and a cancer center dedicated entirely to head and neck cancers.
+We offer advanced treatments and a cancer center dedicated entirely to head and neck cancers.

-At HCA HealthONE, our specialists in the Rocky Mountain Region offer a multidisciplinary, compassionate approach to your care.
-We personalize treatment plans to fit your needs and use innovative methods, such as Y-90 radioembolization, to treat both rare and common head and neck cancers.
+At HCA HealthONE, our specialists in the Rocky Mountain Region offer a multidisciplinary, compassionate approach to cancer care.
+We are dedicated to using innovative methods, such as Y-90 radioembolization, to treat both rare and common head and neck cancers, and will personalize your treatment plan to fit your needs.

 Have cancer questions?